Entire Space Counterfactual Learning for Reliable Content Recommendations

 If all entries $r_{u,i}\in\mathbf{R}$ are observable, the ideal learning objective for constructing CVR estimator is expressed as

-where $\hat{r}_{u,i}$ denotes the estimate of $r_{u,i}$, $\delta$ measures the estimation error and can be implemented with any classification loss function.
-Following existing works~\cite{mtlips,esmm}, the binary cross-entropy is employed in this study as the loss measure:
+where $\hat{r}_{u,i}$ denotes the estimate of $r_{u,i}$, $\delta$ measures the estimation error and can be specified as any classification loss function, $\delta\left(r_{u,i}, \hat{r}_{u,i}\right)$ is the estimation error of CVR for a specific user and item.
+Following existing works~\cite{mtlips,esmm}, we utilize binary cross-entropy as the loss measure: